Aletheia

 What the evidence supports

-Across 400+ peer-reviewed studies, multiple meta-analyses, and clinical applications across diverse modalities, writing interventions reliably produce measurable benefits.
-Effect sizes are small to moderate — the mechanism works, the magnitude is honest.
+Across 400+ peer-reviewed studies, multiple meta-analyses, and clinical applications across diverse modalities, writing interventions reliably produce measurable benefits — visible both in how people report feeling and in objective health measures.

 Outcome evidence

-- Structured, paced, user-controlled formats are safer and more effective than unstructured writing (SAMHSA TIP 57).
+• Structure and pacing (SAMHSA TIP 57).
+Structured, paced, user-controlled formats are safer and more effective than unstructured writing — which is why the assessment is paginated, auto-saved, and entirely self-paced.

 The session-equivalence figure, with all three qualifiers